nexiality/documentation/release/nexial-core-v1.9.changelog.md

 - code fix to ensure in-place data variable updates (i.e. changes to data variable via script, such as using [base &raquo; `save(var,value)`](../commands/base/save(var,value))) also updates System properties, if such data variable was initially defined as a System property.
+- fixes to execution output (HTML) to omit empty reference data.

 #### Improvements:
 - generates JUnit-compatible XML at the end of execution.
 This file is **ALWAYS** named as `junit.xml` and placed in